ConfigInjectorContributors/ConfigInjector/README.md

 We can now configure our build server to set different environment variables for different test environments.

+## What about sensitive values?

+You can mark configuration values as sensitive by overriding the `IsSensitive` property to return true.

+You can also override the `SanitizedValue` property to return a sanitized version of the value in case it's going to be written to a log file or other insecure storage.

+	public class FooApiKey: ConfigurationSetting<string>
+	{
+		public override IsSensitive => true;

+		public override SanitizedValue => "********";
+	}

+It's worth noting that *these properties do not change the behaviour of ConfigInjector*; they simply allow us to be a bit more judicious when we're dealing with these settings.

 ## Package feeds

 ### Stable versions